 Atherosclerosis!

-The mainstream understanding of atherosclerosis is that it is mostly caused by gluey cholesterol which deposits inside the arteries to form a blockage which restricts or blocks blood flow, leading to high blood pressure or heart attack.
+The mainstream understanding of atherosclerosis is that it is mostly caused by gooey cholesterol which deposits inside the arteries to form a blockage which restricts or blocks blood flow, leading to treatment options for high blood pressure or heart attack.

-With the start of all these medications comes the worry too, especially when folks are told they need to take them for the rest of their lives to control the symptoms and avert the likelihood of atherosclerosis and heart failure.
-If I were to tell you though, that this is not really the whole truth, you would probably think I was joking or just plain crazy.
-You might think, “The doctor knows best, does he not?”
+If I were to tell you though, that this may not really be the whole truth, you would probably think I was joking or just plain crazy.
+You might think, “The doctor knows best, doesn`t he?”

 Well, not all doctors agree with the mainstream understanding.
 You will understand why when you consider this alternative explanation of how this disease really develops inside the arteries.